hackclub/hackclub/GOALS.md

 Before trying to bring more clubs into our network, we decided that it was important to take a step back and create a solid model for our clubs to use as a foundation.
 We took this summer to run
-[Hack Camp](https://github.com/hackedu/hack-camp) as our first step in doing that.
+[Hack Camp](https://github.com/hackclub/hack-camp) as our first step in doing that.
 We thought of Hack Camp as a compressed club during the school year with the following objective:

-> The objective of Hack Camp is build an set of materials that allows any
+> The objective of Hack Camp is build an set of materials that allows any Hack
-> hackEDU team member to reproduce an experience that that brings people from no
+> Club team member to reproduce an experience that that brings people from no
 > coding knowledge to having the ability, motivation, and confidence to create
 > coding projects and continue learning new coding concepts with others, without
 > the explicit urging or leading of a teacher.